ivans-innovation-lab/my-company-automations/README.md

 The script does two things: records what Slack team you want your automations running in and creates a [GitHub personal access token][token] with "read:org" scope.
+You should add "repo" scopes to that [token][token] on Github, so your commands can change/add the repos.

 You must run the automations in a Slack team of which you are a member.
 You can get the Slack team ID by typing `team` in a DM to the